AsterPressF/Unity-Notes/Deletion, Spawn, Spawn Capability of Game Objects/README.md

 ```

 ## Fate of the object
-Replenish List for future verification
+Replenish List for future verification.
 ```cs
         if (skip)
         {